saliormoon/Cookbook/recipes/UsingArangoDBMesosphere.md

 ### Set Up the Application

-For this torutial we bind the database to a fixed port on the mesos environment.
+For this tutorial we bind the database to a fixed port on the mesos environment.
 Please note, that the
 [mesosphere uses HAproxy](https://mesosphere.github.io/marathon/docs/service-discovery-load-balancing.html)
 to map the global port to the real host and port.
 The servers created by Mesosphere